SteveBarnett/Remixing/_thinking/ai/ai-literacy.md

 ### Anthropomorphisation

 AI is designed to sound like a person, but they're not.
-AI is not sentient or conscious.
 They can’t choose or select or decide or interpret.
 They can’t have empathy or personal interest: these things require subjective experience and human connection.

 When an AI claims to be sentient, it's reflecting back the science fiction part of its training data.